-The student issued an I-20 may accept employment at AUM without prior approval from INS.
+The student issued an I-20 may accept employment at AUM without prior approval from the U.S. Immigration Service.
 On-campus employment that is undertaken pursuant to the terms of a scholarship, fellowship, or assistantship is considered to be part of a student's program of study if the student is in good academic standing and is enrolled in a full-time course of study.
-On-campus employment is very limited and should not be relied upon to assist the student financially while attending AUM.
+On-campus employment is limited and should not be relied upon to assist the student financially while attending AUM.
 In addition, on campus employment is limited to a maximum of 20 hours per week when school is in session and also limited to employment performed on the school's premises.

-Off-campus employment is specifically prohibited during the first nine (9) months of full-time enrollment in F-1 student status.
-After the first year, an F-1 student may apply to INS for employment authorization if he or she can demonstrate economic necessity due to unforeseen circumstances arising subsequent to arrival in the United States.
-The student must be in good academic standing and must demonstrate that acceptance of employment will not interfere with the student's carrying a full-time course of study.
-The employment must be directly related to the student's major field of study.
+Off-campus employment is specifically prohibited during the first two semesters of continuous, full-time enrollment in F-1 student status.
+After the first year, an F-1 student may apply for Optional Practical Training (OPT) or Curricular Practical Training (CPT).
+Employment must be directly related to the field of study and additionally for CPT must be an integral part of the student's curriculum.
+A student may also apply for economic hardship work permission which requires demonstration of economic necessity due to unforeseen circumstances arising subsequent to arrival in the United States.
+In all cases, the student must be in good academic standing and must demonstrate that acceptance of employment will not interfere with a full-time course load.